architect/arc.codes/src/views/docs/en/guides/get-started/project-layout.md

 └── app.arc
 ```

 The `app.arc` format is terse, easy to read, and quickly learnable to author.
-The expressions in a `app.arc` file unlock the formerly complex tasks of cloud infrastructure provisioning, deployment, and orchestration.
+The expressions in an `app.arc` file unlock the formerly complex tasks of cloud infrastructure provisioning, deployment, and orchestration.